 Flyer for the “Answer From the Universe: Vision Towards the Horizons of Science and Art Through Muography” exhibit

-(From left to right) Hiroyuki Tanaka, Agnes Huez, His Excellency, the Ambassador of Hungary to Japan Norbert Palanovics, Sara Steigerwald, and Fumio Wakabayashi
+(From left to right) Hiroyuki Tanaka, Agnes Husz, His Excellency, the Ambassador of Hungary to Japan Norbert Palanovics, Sara Steigerwald, and Fumio Wakabayashi

 Featuring 15 artists from Japan, Europe and America, this exhibit of muography inspired artwork is being held at the Tama Art University Museum from May 19 to June 17, 2018.
 Tama Art University is one of the premiere art schools of Japan and is located in the Tokyo Metropolis, Japan.
 Curator Takeshi Fuchida had the challenge of creating a dialogue between traditional and modern Japanese art with international art, both traditional and modern.

-(From left to right) Ten Goto, (music composer collaborating with Agnes Huez for her installation piece), Fuchida Takeshi (curator of the exhibit) and Agnes Huez (ceramic artist)
+(From left to right) Ten Goto, (music composer collaborating with Agnes Husz for her installation piece), Fuchida Takeshi (curator of the exhibit) and Agnes Husz (ceramic artist)

-Agnes Huez working with wet slabs of clay in the process of constructing her installation piece.
+Agnes Husz working with wet slabs of clay in the process of constructing her installation piece.

 In an adjacent area, the visitor experiences a chronology of Japanese art, starting from the most traditional forms and the mentors of the previous generation to more contemporary Japanese visions and the next generation of artists.
 “Snowy landscape in the Northern Song Manner”, a four panel screen created with sumi ink on silk by Matazo Kayama (an artist awarded the Order of Culture and a former professor at Tama Art University) was displayed alongside younger generations of Japanese artists.